What is Keyword Difficulty?

 It essentially helps answers the question “how hard will it be to rank for this keyword”?

-Each SEO Tool has it’s own way of calculating the difficulty of a keyword, so in this article we will be sure to cover each of the tools you can use, but also give you some practical advise about how to approach this hugely important part of SEO.
+Each SEO tool has its own way of calculating the difficulty of a keyword, so in this article, we will be sure to cover each of the tools you can use, but also give you some practical advice about how to approach this hugely important part of SEO.

 We will give you the step-by-step method that we use to understand what is needed to win, and also uncover some of our top-secret strategies for evaluating the true keyword competition that will give you a super clear picture of what you will need to rank above your competitors.

 Keyword Competition is a term that refers to how difficult it will be to rank your website for any given keyword.